daizutabi/mkapi/docs/usage/object.md

 Both modules (`google` and `numpy`) contain classes with the same name, `ExampleClass`.
-The parent package `examples._styles` uses import statements with alias names (`ExampleClassGoogle` or `ExampleClassNumPy`) to distinguish between these two classes.
+The parent package `example._styles` uses import statements with alias names (`ExampleClassGoogle` or `ExampleClassNumPy`) to distinguish between these two classes.
 The **Classes** section displays these alias names.